Computed Tomography PG (10034.2)

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 Welcome to the study of computed tomography (CT).
 This unit will cover the physical principles and some beginning clinical aspects of the practice of imaging using CT.
 It also forms part of your clinical practice component in becoming a lifelong scholarly evidence based practitioner.

-I hope you will find this unit informative, useful and fun.
-In addition, incorporating, integrating and applying the knowledge acquired in this unit to the other units such as imaging pathology.
+I hope you will find this unit informative, useful and fun in incorporating, integrating and applying the knowledge acquired in this unit to the other units of the course.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 National safety and quality health services standards second edition available at https://www.safetyandquality.gov.au/publications-and-resources/resource-library/national-safety-and-quality-health-service-standards-second-edition